-- (a) The city forester, The Parks, Recreation and Forestry Operations Manager, and Community Development Director or histheir designees, shall review the submitted application for a use permit required by this article to ensure that all required information has been provided.
+(a) The Parks and Forestry Operations Manager, and Community Development Director or their designees, shall review the submitted application for a use permit required by this article to ensure that all required information has been provided.
 At the request of the applicant or the city, an administrative review meeting may be held to review the proposed activity in light of the purpose and review standards of this chapter.
 A field inspection of the site may be conducted.
-The Parks, Recreation and Forestry Operations Manager, and Community Development Director The city forester, or theirhis designees, shall, after review of the proposed activity, submit a report and recommendations to the planning commission or woodlands review beard as to the propriety of the proposed use under the review standards and criteria of section 37-29. - (b) Where the proposed activity does not otherwise require site plans or plat approval, the granting or denying of the use permit shall be the responsibility of the weedlands review beard.
-Planning Commission.
-The weedlands review beard shall be composed of three (3) citizen members, which are three (3) persons appointed by city council who are residents of the city and have the qualifications required by the city's Charter for officers of the city.
-The members appointed by city council shall serve for terms of two (2) years beginning at noon on January 1 of each even numbered year.
-The city council shall appoint three citizen members to the woodlands review board who shall serve from the date of the adoption of this ordinance, or as soon thereafter as practical, to January 1 of 2006.
-The granting or denying of all other use permits shall be the responsibility of the planning commission, which shall also have the responsibility to grant or deny permits in the place and stead of the above described Woodlands Review Board, if at the time an application for a permit hereunder is received and a duly and fully constituted Woodlands Review Board is not established.
-The granting or denying of all permits shall be governed by the review standards contained in section 37-29.
+The Parks and Forestry Operations Manager and Community Development Director or their designees, shall, after review of the proposed activity, submit a report and recommendations to the planning commission as to the propriety of the proposed use under the review standards and criteria of section 37-29.

+(b) Where the proposed activity does not otherwise require site plans or plat approval, the granting or denying of the use permit shall be the responsibility of the Planning Commission.